Data Centers in Central Illinois

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct public cloud on-ramps within Central Illinois as of September 2025.
-All major public clouds, including AWS, Google Cloud (GCP), and Microsoft Azure, are accessed via network connections to provider POPs in Chicago.
-Private network extensions via wave or PNI are the standard method for establishing dedicated cloud access.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps within Central Illinois, as of September 2025.
+Businesses connect to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, through dedicated network connections to data centers in Chicago.

 Power Analysis